-(3) To ensure that each Soldier arrives at the gaining unit as soon as possible, the replacement activity will conduct a review of the following to identify potential nondeployable conditions and correct medical readiness deficiencies: eProfile; electronic health record; DD Form 2796 (Post-Deployment Health Assessment (PDHA) (hereafter referred to as PDHA)); DD Form 2900 (Post-Deployment Health Reassessment (PDHRA) (hereafter referred to as PDHRA)); and periodic health assessment (PHA).
+(3) To ensure that each Soldier arrives at the gaining unit as soon as possible, the replacement activity will conduct a review of the following to identify potential nondeployable conditions and correct medical readiness deficiencies: eProfile; electronic health record; DD Form 2796 (Post Deployment Health Assessment (PDHA)); DD Form 2900 (Post Deployment Health Reassessment (PDHRA)); and periodic health assessment (PHA).
 If any medical conditions are unresolved during in-processing, the medical station will schedule appointments and identify the condition(s) to the gaining commander for resolution after the Soldier's arrival.
+The Post Deployment Health Assessment and Post Deployment Reassessment forms are completed online at https://rc.mods.army.mil.
+You will receive instructions and gain access to the appropriate system at the time of assessment.